bmokase3093/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Function that prints n elements of an array of integers, followed by new line Function that points a string pointed to by src, including the terminating null byte to buffer pointed to by dest Convert string ti integer
+Program that generate random valid password for the program 101-crackme